-It is important to understand the sharing level in which you have enrolled and the limitations associated with it.
-ASH highly recommends enrollment in other health sharing programs for reimbursement of catastrophic expenses not shared through your participation in ASH.
+It is important to understand the sharing level in which you have enrolled, and the limitations associated with it.
+ASH highly recommends enrollment in some form of catastrophic needs sharing- whether through a higher sharing level ASH program or some other catastrophic option.